Given Enough Dust

 Portraits of Clouds is John Sandbach’s first book of haiku since the publication of Invisible Castle: The Collected Haiku of John Sandbach.
 Though grounded with great love and affection for both the haiku traditions of Japan and the West, John Sandbach’s haiku represent a clear break and, hopefully, a new, influential, and open beginning in English-language haiku composition that welcomes and values all methodologies, aesthetics and topics, seeing infinite possibilities and equality in every path.
 Breaking away from what has become the traditional standards in English haiku, Sandbach creates new, fresh and exciting directions and possibilities for composition, expanding the English-language haiku poet’s toolbox.

 The 73 poems of John Sandbach’s book “Surface Paint” are stylistically varied, though they all bear in common a sense of the wondrous and fantastic.
 In this book you will find both lyric and narrative poems, as well as portraits and insights into some of Sandbach’s favorite authors such as Alain Robbe-Grillet, Barbara Guest, and Gertrude Stein.
 You will find surrealism everywhere, and poems as well that have been inspired by the Language Poetry movement.

-The Circular Temple Oracles
+The Oracles of the Circular Temple

-The 720 poems in this volume have been gathered from John Sandbach’s monumental text “The Circular Temple”, a two volume study of the 360 degrees of the zodiac.
-“The Oracles of the Circular Temple” are divided into two sections: “The Omega Oracles” and “The Azoth Oracles”, each containing 360 numbered poems.
-For those readers who wishes to further pursue the mysteries and subtleties of this text, there are many significant connections between any two poems […]
+The 720 poems in this volume have been gathered from John Sandbach’s monumental text The Circular Temple, a two volume study of the 360 degrees of the zodiac.
+The Oracles of the Circular Temple are divided into two sections: “The Omega Oracles” and “The Azoth Oracles,” each containing 360 numbered poems.
+For those readers who wishes to further pursue the mysteries and subtleties of this text […]

 The Unnumbered Oracles